guitarpicva/m17_utils/README.md

 Data Frame generation

-To use, include the m17_utils.h and one of c, cpp, or qt header file depending on your project needs.
+To use, include the header file you need into your project.
+All functions are static.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!